salahelfarissi/GiST-Tree/README.md

 ### Install Instructions

-You need to have an installation of PostgreSQL of version **13** in order to use this build of gevel extension.
+You need to have an installation of **_PostgreSQL of version 13_** in order to use this build of gevel extension.

-You will need to place the files that are located in **gevel_ext** folder into respective folders inside PostgreSQL folder.
+Afterwards place the files that are located in **gevel_ext** folder into respective folders inside PostgreSQL folder.

 - `gevel_ext.dll` - Copy it to `C:\Program Files\PostgreSQL\13\lib\`.
 - `gevel_ext.sql` - Copy it to `C:\Program Files\PostgreSQL\13\share\extension\` and rename to gevel_ext--1.0.sql.